Pin It!

 Spaghetti Squash Love

 Everyone seems to have a different way to cook spaghetti squash.
-Personally, I like to let it bake a loooooooooooooooong time, so the insides get all caramelized and sweet (there I go again).
+Personally, I like to let it bake a long time, so the insides get all caramelized and sweet.

 My method:

-3. Bake the squash in a (not pre-heated) 405-degree oven for about 1 hour.
+2. Bake the squash in a (not pre-heated) 405-degree oven for about 1 hour (more for a giant squash), then microwave for 2-3 minutes if desired (I always do this).

-6. Scoop out the insides.
+3. Scoop out the insides.
 If you want it even more caramelized, mix with salt and spices, and put under the broiler for a little while.
 Otherwise, just eat it with whatever sauce you want (or just plain).
+Note: bigger squashes usually yield a sweeter result.

 What to do with all of this yellow deliciousness?